Tsu-Giriiii/Chess-Engine-in-Python/README.md

 ✔ Castling

-🚧 UI improvements for legal moves and check states
+✔ UI improvements for legal moves and check states

+✔ Piece animations for each move

 🚧 UI-based pawn promotion selection